Under Capricorn: The long take

 All of these three elements can be linked to concepts of Guilt and Shame.
 In 1 and 2, the question is how something is felt to be present.
 In 3, it is difference between representation or sharing, of the past as flashback, and of the past as spoken narrative, where part of what is being articulated is precisely the inaccessibility of the past, its experience being locked inside the speaker.
 As for 3, the avoided gaze is determining physical sign of shame.

-Gallafent, professor of film at University of Warwick, also explains these aspects of Under Capricorn:
+Gallafent also explains these aspects of Under Capricorn:

 The inscription on the Flusky's mansion – Minyago Yugilla – means "Why weepest thou?"

 St. Mary Magdalene (the patron saint of penitent sinners) in religious iconography: the bare feet, skull, the flail, the looking glass in which the beholder’s face is not always reflected, the jewels cast down to floor.
 All of these images are in the film.
 Sources for the imagery that Hitchcock might have had in mind are the paintings St. Mary Magdalene With a Candle (1630–1635) and St. Mary Magdalene With a Mirror (1635–1645), both by Georges de La Tour.

-Note: "Minyago Yugilla", according to one source, is not written in a real language.
-However, according to other sources, it is in Kamilaroi (Gamilaraay), a now moribund Australian aboriginal language.
-See also this similar translation of the phrase "Minyilgo yugila."
-Further to be noted may be that "Woman, why weepest thou?" can be found in the Holy Bible in the Gospel of St John, 20:15.